AC Condenser Fan Not Spinning

 If you observe the AC condenser fan not spinning on your outdoor air conditioning unit, the problem is likely one of a few common things.

 - If the compressor is working, but the fan won’t turn, then the problem is most likely with the motor and/or capacitor.

-The AC Compressor Works But the Fan Doesn’t
+The AC Compressor Works But the AC Fan Doesn’t Spin

-The fan motor and the start capacitor work together to turn the fan inside your AC unit.
+The fan motor and the start capacitor work together to turn the fan inside your Phoenix air conditoner unit.
 If that isn’t happening, then the motor and/or capacitor may have malfunctioned.
 You may wonder, “What does a start capacitor do in this situation anyway?”
 This component’s job is to provide a burst of electricity to get the fan motor running.
-If it’s not working correctly, the ac fan motor won’t turn the blades, and the necessary air movement doesn’t occur.
+If it’s not working correctly, the ac fan won’t spin and the ac motor won’t turn the blades, and the necessary air movement doesn’t occur.

 While you should always be careful with electrical appliances, a few things are worth checking yourself to see if you can remedy the problem with a simple fix.